ToothlessRider/MST_Notes/CC_notes_MST.md

 <hr>

 Q10.
-What are the different types of cloud service models ?
+What are the different types of cloud service/delivery models ?
 Ans.
 There are 3 types of cloud service models :
 * IaaS :
 	* Infrastructure as a service provides processing, storage, networks and other computing resources.